Updated January 10, 2019

 There are also parent/daughter workshops that work with campers to strengthen their familial relationships.

-Super close!
-Parent and Daughter workshops take place throughout the school year.
+Update: Now called Girl & Grown-up workshops, these take place throughout the school year.
 Summers are all about camp.

 Girls Leadership is offered in California, Colorado, New Jersey, and New York.

 It felt so great to be featured alongside those empowering camps, but I wanted to tell the longer story about the summer camp formerly known as Girls Leadership Institute.
-So I interviewed our Cofounders, Rachel Simmons and Simone Marean.
+So I interviewed our Cofounders, Rachel Simmons, and Simone Marean.

 First, a little #tbt: